1995 Kansas City Royals season

-The 1995 Kansas City Royals season was a season in American baseball.
+The 1995 Kansas City Royals season was the 27th season for the franchise, and their 23rd at Kauffman Stadium.
 During this season, the Royals finished second in the American League Central, with a record of 70 wins and 74 losses.
 This was the first of 17 losing seasons the Royals would suffer through 2012.

 Although the 1995 Royals had a losing record and finished 30 games behind the Cleveland Indians, the second-place division finish in 1995 was the highest finish for the franchise in the American League Central from 1994, when the Royals joined that division, until the 2014 team also finished second and the 2015 team won the franchise's first Central Division championship.